 These locations are along the line.

 The 1867 Dolphinton [CR] line started from a junction which allowed trains from Carstairs station to join the branch.
-This branch severed the south to east 1848 curve (out of use from around 1860) and a replacement curve was built from Strawfrank Junction to Dolphinton Junction in 1872.
+A box opened with the junction.
+The Dolphinton branch severed the south to east 1848 curve (out of use from around 1860) and a replacement curve was built from Strawfrank Junction to Dolphinton Junction in 1872.

 This was a small station south of Bankhead farm and a mile south of Carnwath at a very rural farmed location.
 The station had a single, short, platform on the north side of the single track line.
 There was a goods yard to the north, approached from the east, equipped with a single siding with a loop.